-- Also, examine the card reader.
+- Examine the card reader.
 If it looks different than other readers at the station, take caution.
 Wiggling the card reader can also provide a clue.
 If it moves, use a different pump.

-- If you’re going to use a debit card at the pump, you have the option to run it as a credit card instead.
+- If you’re going to use a debit card, you have the option to run it as a credit card instead.
 Do this, so you won’t have to enter your PIN.

 - Not sure if there is a skimmer?
-Just pay inside.
+Play it safe and pay inside.

-- As always, monitor your credit card and bank accounts regularly to spot unauthorized charges.
+- Monitor your credit card and bank accounts regularly to spot unauthorized charges.

 App for monitoring card skimmers

-Thieves are now using devices that can be attached to the card reader and emit a radio signal.
+Thieves are using devices that can be attached to the card reader and emit radio signals.
 To detect those, all you have to do is turn on your smartphone’s Bluetooth function.
 If you see a long number trying to connect to your phone’s Bluetooth as you stand in front of the gas pump, you’ve found a skimmer.

 There also are apps that help you detect skimmers.
 One of the better apps, Skim Plus (Bluetooth Skimmer Detection), is for Android phones.

-The app costs 99 cents at the Google Play Store, and many reviewers give it high marks, especially because it is frequently updated.
+The app costs $1.99 at the Google Play store, and many reviewers give it high marks, especially because it is frequently updated.

-If you’re an Apple user you can try the Card Skimmer Locator app.
-The good news is this app is free.
-The bad news is it doesn’t have many reviews and looks like it’s been a while since it was updated so it might not work as well as the one for Android users.
+If you’re an Apple user, you can try the Card Skimmer Locator app.
+The good news is this app is free, but the bad news is it doesn’t have many reviews and looks like it’s been a while since it was updated, so it might not work as well as the one for Android users.
+We’d just stick to the Bluetooth detection trick.

-But never fear iPhone lovers.
-Just use the simple Bluetooth detection trick.
-Now that you know how to find skimmers, you can enjoy that family trip — unless your kids are acting up.
-There’s no app for that.
+Now that you know how to find skimmers, you can enjoy that family trip — unless, of course, your kids are acting up.
+Sorry, but there’s no app for that.